Christopher Robin Judson Worth, PhD

 Christopher Robin Judson Worth is a fine artist, researcher, community educator, and community organizer with more than twenty years of experience.
 As a person with cerebral palsy, he is a proud member of the disability community.

-Additionally, he is a Ph.D. candidate at the University of Missouri-St. Louis.
+Additionally, he earned a Doctor of Philosophy (Ph.D.) in Education from University of Missouri–St. Louis with an emphasis in teaching and learning processes.
 His research interests include the impact of risk-taking on the development of the story of self for emerging adults with disabilities.
-He is most interested in identity formation and the role that creativity plays in helping people develop their comfort with risk.
+He is particularly interested in identity formation and the role creativity plays in helping people develop comfort with risk.
 Chris currently has three published works around the dignity of risk, with four papers currently in preprint.

 He also does national consulting work that includes training and additional scholarly work for various clients.